 Overall the two large birds present themselves like crazy quilts that have clear exterior form but whose interiors are patchworks of irregular shapes.

-The smaller pair of birds are also designed as patchworks of design, though this pattern is somewhat more constrained than the interior of the larger birds.
-The heads of the smaller birds are composed of four elements.
+The smaller pair of birds might be shrikes, their bodies patchworks of design.
+This pattern is somewhat more constrained than the interior of the larger birds.
+The heads of these birds are composed of four elements.
 A triangular solid black crest surmounts a stippled area with a curved upper edge and a linear bottom edge.
 In the middle of the stippling is a black circular eye with a black pupil, the same form of eyes that we saw on the first pair of birds.
 Below is an almost rectangular space, its lower edge slightly curved because it is also the lower edge of the bird form.
 This rectangle is colored siena except that at its center is an unpainted rectangle.
 The front edge of the rectangle is the base for the bird’s black beak, two isosceles triangles growing from a common base.

 Behind the head is a thick crook shape painted siena, open end upward with its left arm notched once on the exterior and its left arm notched twice on the interior and this forming a two-step edge.
 Such stepped forms are thought to represent rain clouds and this are a blessiong (Patterson, 1996:xx) and are frequently found on ancient pottery (cf xxx-yy).
 The space around this siena crook is unpainted and this forms a reciprocal crook conforming to the siena crook below it.
 An observer’s eye sees this as either 1) an unpainted section of design with a siena crook inserted or 2) a siena colored space with a residual unpainted crook.
 Such “figure/background reversal” is typical of pottery produced at Hopi, energizes the design, and was frequently used by Nampeyo.
 (See Appendix F.)